AllanCameron/PDFR/inflate_method.md

 data[74]  --> 11011011 01110010 00000011 00001000 10101100 00101011 00010011
 ```

 Now we are in a position to read the message.
 Let's try.
 The sequence starts `10010`, which corresponds to 73.
 We write this to our output.
 Next comes `10000` which is 39, `10111` which is 109, and `000` which is a 32.
+This spells out "I'm " in ascii, so we're clearly on the right track.